Grand Rapids Uncontested Divorce Attorney

 Just because a divorce is no-fault does not mean that it is uncontested.
 “No-fault” merely means that the spouse who files for divorce is not required to prove that the other spouse did anything wrong.
 But the parties to a no-fault divorce may still disagree as to the terms of the divorce, such as division of assets, spousal support, child custody, etc. Disagreement over those terms makes the divorce “contested.”
 An uncontested divorce, meanwhile, is one in which the parties agree on the terms of the divorce without regard to fault or absence thereof.

-How Do I Know if an Uncontested Divorce Is Right for Me?
+How Do I Know if an Uncontested Divorce is Right for Me?

 Uncontested divorces require a great deal of cooperation and respect from both parties, as well as extensive negotiations.
 Thus, they are not suitable for couples who argue frequently or have an acrimonious relationship, particularly when it comes to financial issues.
 An uncontested divorce may be more suitable for couples who: